-Federal SEOG's are normally restricted to students with EFCs = \$0.

-- 2. College-based grants based on need are not reduced for private scholarships unless required by regulations. - 3.
-Aid for students with bachelor degrees (or higher) is restricted to loans and work-study. - 4.
-Students simultaneously enrolled in high school and HCC are not eligible for any financial aid (unless enrolled as part of the Dual Enrollment Federal Pell Grant Experiment). - 5.
-Students cannot receive financial aid for audited courses or courses the student never attended. - 6.
-Financial aid can only pay for up to 30 credits of remedial/developmental coursework.
+- Federal SEOG's are normally restricted to students with EFCs = \$0. - 2.
+College-based grants based on need are not reduced for private scholarships unless required by regulations. - 3.
+Aid for students with bachelor degrees (or higher) is restricted to loans and work-study. - Students simultaneously enrolled in high school and HCC are not eligible for any financial aid (unless enrolled in the Dual Enrollment Pell Grant Experiment). - Students cannot receive financial aid for audited courses or courses the student never attended. - Financial aid can only pay for up to 30 credits of remedial/developmental coursework.